the78mole/carla-simple-client/README.md

 # CARLA Simple Client

 A standalone repository for building CARLA simulator clients **outside** the main CARLA source tree.
-This project targets the `ue4/0.9.16` branch of CARLA and is optimized for ARM64 Linux development.
+This project targets the `ue4/0.9.16` branch of CARLA and supports multiple platforms including ARM64/x86_64 Linux and macOS.

 ## Overview